Aaron-Storm/drum-machine/README.md

 I could have finished the project much faster in codepen but I felt I want to build the project in a real life setting and thus had to learn a whole lot of other stuff for almost a year.

 I have made this app a PWA - Progressive Web App.
-I reckon if you are serious about becoming a developer you should definitely look into it and apply it in of your projects.
+I reckon if you are serious about becoming a developer you should definitely look into it and apply it in one of your projects.

 In the end the certification is only worth the effort you put into it.